Island of Limacos: Flora and Fauna

-Currently, the island of Limacos or Rachgoun is uninhabited and free of direct anthropogenic pressure.
+The island of Limacos or Rachgoun is uninhabited and free of direct anthropogenic pressure.
 It is situated on the main bird migration route of the western part of the Algerian coast.
-It is a refuge and nesting area for some species of birds that migrate between Eurasia and Africa, such as the Audouin's gull (Ichthyaetus audouinii) or the Eleanor's falcon (Falco eleonorae).
-It is also one of the places in the Mediterranean where the monk seal is still found.
-Since 2011 it is considered one of the Ramsar Sites in Algeria.
+It is a refuge and nesting area for some species of birds that migrate between Eurasia and Africa, such as Audouin's gulls and Eleonora's falcons.
+It is also one of the places where Mediterranean monk seals may be found.
+Since 2011 it has been one of Algeria's Ramsar sites.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because of its colony of Audouin's gulls.

 History

 It has been mentioned as a possible permanent Phoenician settlement despite its small size and apparent lack of subsistence resources.

 In 931, the island became the refuge and stronghold of the Idrisi al-Hasan ben Abi-l-Ays.
-The Umayyad fleet of the recently proclaimed caliph of al-Andalus Abd al-Rahman III was sent —mainly from the port of Pechina— by him to harass the Idrisí and surround the island.
+The Umayyad fleet of the recently proclaimed caliph of al-Andalus Abd al-Rahman III was sent —mainly from the port of Pechina— by him to harass the Idrisi and surround the island.
 However, this fleet could not continue with the harassing operations of the island and had to return to the Andalusian port in the autumn of 932.

 It appears described in Derrotero de las costas de España en el Mediterráneo: y su correponido de Africa para inteligencia y uso de las cartas esféricas, by Vicente Tofiño de San Miguel, director of the marine guard companies, published in 1787:

 Limacos is located a hundred kilometers west of the former Spanish domains of Oran and Mazalquivir —sold to the Ottomans in 1791 by King Carlos IV— and there are mentions that it could also have been a possession of Spain in the past, but was abandoned by it sometime between the 18th and 19th centuries.

 The island was occupied in October 1835 by the French army, in the context of its fight against Abd al-Qádir, opposed to the French penetration in Algeria, with the aim of serving as a coastal surveillance point as well as hindering the supply of arms and ammunition to the anti-French rebels.
 Limacos has also been mentioned as a possible frequent fishing ground for Spanish fishing boats throughout the 18th and early 20th centuries, the latter mainly coming from Tarifa, Málaga and Altea.

 Even though the island was abandoned, there are claims of Spanish sovereignty until the 20th century, when it was recognized as "Spanish" at the 1906 Algeciras Conference, as well as appearing in Spanish charters and documents during the 19th and 20th centuries.
 However, currently, the island is under Algerian sovereignty and the claims and mentions of "Spanishness" of the island in official documents simply disappeared during the 20th century.

+The island has been protected as a Ramsar site since 2001.